 Welcome to Toneshift: The Future of Music, Today!
-We broke ground in 2010, and reinvented ourselves in 2018 to present daily reviews, interviews and news about the most amazing, peculiar, evocative non-mainstream concepts in sound.
-We always have a curated selection for our readership who expects the unexpected.
-With the re-emergence of cassettes and vinyl, along with new formats like USB drives, etc. electronic and experimental music has a greater chance of reaching new audiences now than ever before.
-Our ever-shifting focus is international in scope and we do our best to balance our musings on the latest of music and other noise.
+We broke ground in 2010, and reinvented ourselves in 2018 to present daily reviews and occasional interviews about the most evocative non-mainstream concepts in sound.
+Our readers have a great sense of taste so we always offer a curated selection for our those who expect the unexpected.
+With the re-emergence of cassettes and vinyl, along with new formats electronic and experimental music has a greater chance of reaching new audiences now than ever before.
+Our ever-shifting focus is to offer the most diverse and international in scope — we do our best to balance our musings on sounds from around the globe.

-If you have a tip, or are a budding writer that needs to scratch that itch, or know of a record that slipped through the cracks and fits within the scope of Toneshift, or just to shoot the s*it about anything sound oriented contact us:
+If you have a tip, or are a budding writer that needs to scratch that itch, made or know of a record that is deserving of critical attention, and fits within the scope of Toneshift, or if you just want to shoot the s*it about anything sound oriented contact us:

 - Interview w/Concrete Shelves (Italy)

 - Interview w/Ambient Music Guide (Australia)

 - Co-Curated ‘Recognition Test (#118)’ w/Unexplained Sounds (Italy)

 - Double-Take column w/Badd Press (1 + 2) (Canada)